 Distribution and Habitat

-Country distribution from AmphibiaWeb's database: Cameroon, Cote d'Ivoire, Equatorial Guinea, Ghana, Guinea, Liberia, Nigeria
+Country distribution from AmphibiaWeb's database: Cameroon, Cote d'Ivoire, Equatorial Guinea, Gabon, Ghana, Guinea, Liberia, Nigeria

 Probably a forest species, but also sometimes found on bushland localities.
 It is an abundant and conspicuous species, and it seems unlikely that it has been overlooked in Ghana and western Nigeria.
 It appears therefore that it has a strangely disjunct distribution, in the western part of West Africa (Côte d'Ivoire and Liberia) and again from eastern Nigeria and Cameroun.